Criticism of Christianity: Idolatry

 Christians have sometimes been accused of idolatry, especially with regard to the iconoclastic controversy.
-However, Orthodox and Roman Catholic Christian forbid worship of icons and relics as divine in themselves, while honouring those represented by them is accepted and philosophically justified by the Second Council of Constantinople.
+However, Orthodox Christians and Roman Catholics forbid the worship of icons and relics as divine in and of themselves, while honouring those represented by them is accepted and philosophically justified by the Second Council of Constantinople.
+Jewish theologians often considered Christianity to be a form of idolatry due to its doctrines of the Trinity (which teaches that God is more than one person) and the incarnation (which teaches that God became man); notably, the famous medieval Jewish writer Maimonides considered Christianity to be a form of polytheism.

 Limbo

-The Roman Catholic Church teaches that baptism is a necessity.
-In the 5th century, St. Augustine concluded that infants who die without baptism were consigned to hell.
+The Roman Catholic Church teaches that baptism is a necessity for salvation.
+In the 5th century, Augustine of Hippo concluded that infants who die without baptism were consigned to hell.
 By the 13th century, theologians referred to the "limbo of infants" as a place where unbaptized babies were deprived of the vision of God, but did not suffer because they did not know of that which they were deprived, and moreover enjoyed perfect natural happiness.
 The 1983 Code of Canon Law (1183 §2) specifies that "Children whose parents had intended to have them baptized but who died before baptism, may be allowed church funeral rites by the local ordinary".
 In 2007, the 30-member International Theological Commission revisited the concept of limbo.
 However, the commission also said that hopefulness was not the same as certainty about the destiny of such infants.
 Rather, as stated in the Catechism of the Catholic Church, 1257, "God has bound salvation to the sacrament of Baptism, but he himself is not bound by his sacraments."
-Hope in the mercy of God is not the same as certainty through the sacraments, but it is not without result, as demonstrated in Jesus' statement to the thief on the cross in Luke 23:42-43.
+Hope in the mercy of God is not the same as certainty through the sacraments, but it is not without result, as demonstrated in Jesus' statement to the thief on the cross in Luke 23:42–43.

 The concept of limbo is not accepted by the Orthodox Church or by Protestants.